datavis-ai/DyEgoVis/README.md

 Demo video: http://jalamao.top/file/DyEgoVis.mp4

 ## Installation Steps
-The visualization system can be installed in Ubuntu or Windows system.
+The visualization system can run in Ubuntu or Windows system.
+It consists of server and frontend.

 ### Server
 1. To install the dependency packages of the system server, under the project dir "server", run: